arunpraba/reactjs.org/src/content/learn/extracting-state-logic-into-a-reducer.md

 ## Writing concise reducers with Immer {/*writing-concise-reducers-with-immer*/}

 Just like with [updating objects](/learn/updating-objects-in-state#write-concise-update-logic-with-immer) and [arrays](/learn/updating-arrays-in-state#write-concise-update-logic-with-immer) in regular state, you can use the Immer library to make reducers more concise.
-Here, [`useImmerReducer`](https://github.com/immerjs/use-immer#useimmerreducer) lets you mutate the state with `push` or `arr[i] =` assignment:
+Here, [`useImmerReducer`](https://github.com/immerjs/use-immer#useimmerreducer) enables you mutate the state with `push` or `arr[i] =` assignment:

 <Sandpack>